Janet Fish

-Janet Fish (born May 18, 1938) is a contemporary American realist artist.
-Through oil painting, lithography, and screenprinting, she explores the interaction of light with everyday objects in the still life genre.
+Janet Isobel Fish (May 18, 1938 – December 11, 2025) was an American contemporary realist artist.
+Through oil painting, lithography, and screenprinting, she explored the interaction of light with everyday objects in the still life genre.
 Many of her paintings include elements of transparency (plastic wrap, water), reflected light, and multiple overlapping patterns depicted in bold, high color values.
 She has been credited with revitalizing the still life genre.

 Early life and education

-Janet Isobel Fish was born on in Boston, Massachusetts, and was raised in Bermuda, where her family moved when she was ten years old.
+Janet Isobel Fish was born on May 18, 1938, in Boston, Massachusetts, and was raised in Bermuda, where her family moved when she was ten years old.
 From a young age, she was surrounded by many artistic influences.
 Her father was professor of art history Peter Stuyvesant Fish and her mother was sculptor and potter Florence Whistler Voorhees.
 Her sister, Alida, is a photographer.
 Her grandfather, whose studio was in Bermuda, was American Impressionist painter Clark Voorhees.
 Her uncle, also named Clark Voorhees, was a wood carver and his wife, a painter.

 Fish knew from a young age that she wanted to pursue the visual arts.
 She said, "I came from a family of artists, and I always made art and knew I wanted to be an artist."
 Fish was talented in ceramics and she initially intended to be a sculptor.
 As a teenager, Fish was an assistant in the studio of sculptor Byllee Lang.

 Fish attended Smith College, in Northampton, Massachusetts, concentrating on sculpture and printmaking.
 She studied under George Cohn, Leonard Baskin, and Mervin Jules.
 She spent one of her summers studying at the Art Students League of New York and attended a painting class led by Stephen Greene.
 Fish received a Bachelor of Arts from Smith in 1960.
 This was followed by a summer residency at The Skowhegan School of Art in Skowhegan, Maine in 1961.

 Fish enrolled at the Yale University School of Art and Architecture in New Haven, Connecticut, attending from 1960 to 1963.
 There she changed her focus from sculpture to painting.
 Her instructor for an introductory painting class was Alex Katz, who encouraged students to explore the shows in New York galleries which expanded Fish's knowledge of the art world.
 During that period, art schools tended to favor the teaching of Abstract Expressionism, influencing Fish's burgeoning artistic style.
 She soon developed her own direction noting that "Abstract Expressionism didn't mean anything to me.
 It was a set of rules."

 Her fellow Yale students included Chuck Close, Richard Serra, Brice Marden, Nancy Graves, Sylvia and Robert Mangold, and Rackstraw Downes.
 In 1963, Fish became one of the first women to earn a Master of Fine Arts from Yale's School of Art and Architecture.